Nexmo/station/_documentation/messages/overview.md

 * ✅ = Supported.
 * ❎ = Supported by the channel, but not by Nexmo.
 * n/a = Not supported by the channel.

+## External Accounts API

+The [External Accounts API](/api/external-accounts) is used to manage your accounts for Viber Service Messages, Facebook Messenger and Whatsapp when using those channels with the Messages and Dispatch APIs.

 ## Getting started